 Diversity & Inclusion

 CISA is committed to using the talents of all segments of society as we enhance our ability to recruit, hire, promote, and retain a diverse and talented workforce.
-It is this diversity in backgrounds, education, perspective, and experience that gives our organization strength and capability.
+This diversity in backgrounds, education, perspective, and experience gives our organization strength and capability.

-CISA strives to maximize diversity by ensuring that our workforce is drawn from the broadest segments of society and is poised to meet the present and future needs of our Nation.
-We support and encourage recruiting and retaining a workforce that represents every background and community in this country.
+CISA strives to maximize diversity by ensuring that our workforce is drawn from the broadest segments of society and is poised to meet the present and future needs of our nation.
+Like the military, we support and encourage recruiting and retaining a workforce that represents every background and community in this country.

 Resources for Vets